Distributed Sparse Linear Regression under Communication Constraints: Summary and Discussion

 \section{Summary and Discussion}

-The development and analysis of distributed statistical inference schemes having low communication are important contemporary problems.
-Given its simplicity and ubiquity, the sparse linear regression model has attracted significant attention in the literature.
-Most previous inference schemes for this model require communication per machine of at least $O(d)$ bits.
-In this work we proved theoretically and showed via simulations that, under suitable conditions, accurate distributed inference for sparse linear regression is possible with a much lower communication per machine.
+The development and statistical analysis of distributed schemes with limited communication are important contemporary problems.
+Given its simplicity and ubiquity, distributed sparse linear regression has attracted significant attention.
+As detailed in \citet[Table 1]{ji2023distributed}, most distributed sparse regression schemes require a communication of at least $O(d)$ bits per machine.
+In contrast, in this work, we proved theoretically and showed via simulations that, under suitable conditions, accurate distributed inference for sparse linear regression is possible with a much lower communication per machine, that is sublinear in $d$.

 Over the past years, several authors studied distributed statistical inference under communication constraints.
-Specifically, for sparse linear regression, \cite{braverman2016communication} proved that without a lower bound on the SNR, to obtain a risk comparable to that of the minimax lower bound, a communication of at least $\Omega(M \min(n,d)/\log d)$ bits is required. \citet{acharya2019distributed} proved that, under certain conditions, rate optimal estimates of a linear regression model can be computed using total communication sublinear in the dimension.
-However, as they mention in their appendix B.3, a precise characterization of the ability to recover the support with sublinear communication in $d$ and its dependency on other parameters such as SNR and the number of machines is still an open problem.
-In our theoretical results, we presented explicit expressions for the minimal SNR at which our scheme is guaranteed to achieve exact recovery with high probability and with sublinear communication.
-While we did not address the open problem of tight lower bounds, our results highlight the potential tradeoffs between SNR, communication and number of machines.
+Specifically, for sparse linear regression, \cite{braverman2016communication} proved that without a lower bound on the SNR, to obtain a risk comparable to that of the minimax lower bound, a communication of at least $\Omega(M \min(n,d)/\log d)$ bits is required. \citet{acharya2019distributed} proved that, under certain conditions, rate optimal estimates of a sparse linear regression model cannot be computed using total communication sublinear in the dimension.
+However, as mentioned in their appendix B.3, a precise characterization of the ability to recover the support $\mathcal{S}$ with sublinear communication in $d$ and its dependency on other parameters (SNR, $M$, etc.) is still an open problem.
+In our theoretical results, we presented explicit expressions for the minimal SNR at which our scheme is guaranteed to achieve exact recovery with high probability and with sublinear communication in $d$.
+Our results highlight potential tradeoffs between SNR, communication and number of machines.